thibaut-neoledge/azure-docs.fr-fr/includes/mobile-services-configure-blob-storage.md

 		    if ((typeof item.containerName !== "undefined") && (
 		    item.containerName !== null)) {
-		        // Set the BLOB store container name on the item, which must be lowercase. item.containerName = item.containerName.toLowerCase();
+		        // Set the BLOB store container name on the item, qui doit être en minuscules. item.containerName = item.containerName.toLowerCase();

 		        // If it does not already exist, create the container